JohanSamyn/gohg/README.md

 At the commandline type:

-    go get bitbucket.org/gohg/gohg
+    go get [-u] bitbucket.org/gohg/gohg
+    go install bitbucket.org/gohg/gohg
+    go test -v bitbucket.org/gohg/gohg

 ### Example

 Run this example from a folder containing a Mercurial repository.
+(You can find the source in the repo as examples/readme-test.go, along with a few others.)

     :::go
     package main